Shares slip in Asia after bond yield spike hits Wall St - WTMJ

 Investors were hoping for “a little more hand holding” from Powell, Stephen Innes of Axi said in a commentary.
 “Powell is doing the bare minimum here while simultaneously hinting at a lift-off level that could be a lot nearer on the horizon than suspected only a few weeks ago.”

-The Shanghai Composite index fell 0.3% to 3,491.69 as Chinese Premier Li Keqiang announced an annual growth target of “over 6%” at the opening of the annual session of the ceremonial national legislature.
+The Shanghai Composite index was less than 0.1% lower, at 3,501.99 after Chinese Premier Li Keqiang announced an annual growth target of “over 6%” at the opening of the annual session of the ceremonial national legislature.
 Investors are watching for any changes in policy direction from the National People’s Congress, in particular moves to rein in government spending or tighten monetary policy that might affect markets.

 On Thursday, the S&P 500 fell 1.3% to 3,768.47, its third straight loss.
 It briefly dipped into the red for the year and is on track for its third consecutive weekly loss.